 For those struggling with trauma, finding relief and “feeling better” can seem like an overwhelming endeavor.
 However, I assure you, change can happen, you can become “unstuck.”
 As an experienced trauma therapist I offer a empathetic, non-judgemental approach and use modalities focused on trauma resolution and long-lasting healing.
-In our sessions, we may use somatic and mindfulness techniques, neurobiology, shame resolution, and skill building to help you find relief.
 You don’t have to be held hostage by the past.

 The past is the past –